Danielle Staub

-Danielle Staub (born Beverly Ann Merrill; July 29, 1962) is an American television personality.
-In May 2009, she came to prominence after being cast in the reality television series The Real Housewives of New Jersey, as a main cast member for two seasons (2009-10), and afterward as a friend for three more seasons (2017-20).
+Danielle Staub (born Beverly Ann Merrill; July 29, 1962) is an American reality television personality.
+In May 2009, she came to prominence after being cast in the reality television series The Real Housewives of New Jersey, as a main cast member for two seasons (2009–10), and afterward as a friend for three more seasons (2017–20).

 Early life

-Born to a 15-year-old mother of Sicilian heritage, Staub was adopted and raised in Athens, Pennsylvania.
+Staub was adopted and raised in Athens, Pennsylvania.
 She said in her autobiography The Naked Truth that multiple relatives sexually abused her, writing, "The memory goes back as far as 8 years old.
 By 11, I started fighting back."

 Career

 In 2001, Staub briefly acted in an episode of All My Children.
 In 2009, Staub joined the cast of The Real Housewives of New Jersey, where she appeared in the first two seasons.
 After weeks of speculation, Bravo announced that Staub would not be returning to the show for season three, giving no reason.

 In September 2010, she appeared on the Style Network comedy program The Dish.
 She acted in several sketches, including a surprise cold open where she tried to take over as the show's host after leaving the real presenter, Danielle Fishel, bound and gagged backstage.
 In 2011, Staub starred in a food-related reality series for VH1 called Famous Food, in which they would "[revamp] a restaurant from the ground up."
 In August 2017, it was announced that Staub would return to The Real Housewives of New Jersey, in a "friend of the housewives" capacity.
-She appeared as a recurring cast member for seasons eight, nine and ten.
-On, January 8, 2020, Staub announced her permanent departure from The Real Housewives of New Jersey.
+She appeared as a recurring cast member for seasons 8, 9 and 10.
+On January 8, 2020, Staub announced her permanent departure from The Real Housewives of New Jersey.

 In July 2020, Staub launched a podcast Absolutely Danielle.

+In October 2023, Staub appeared as a surprise guest on House of Villains.

 Personal life

 Staub has been married three times.
 She was married to Kevin Maher from 1986 to 1987, and to Thomas Staub, the father of her daughters Christine and Jillian, from 1993 to 2007.
 In May 2017, it was announced Staub was engaged to Marty Caffrey.
 The two wed in May 2018.
 In August 2018, it was announced the couple would divorce.
 Their divorce was finalized on February 21, 2019.
-She has been engaged 26 times, most recently to Michael Lohan.

 In June 2010, her home in Wayne, New Jersey, which had been featured on The Real Housewives of New Jersey, was put up for sale.
 In June 2012, Staub filed for bankruptcy.
 As of the end of 2014, the property was listed as a short sale in connection with Staub's successful completion of a bankruptcy filing.